AshwanthSai/notes/Virtualization/Virtualization d78d7910ce6146ad87a8b3cdd6c90ebd.md

     Virtual Box - Type 2 Virtualization.

 - What is Noisy Neighbour affect?
+What resources are most affected ?

     When multiple VMs use the same set of physical resources.
 There is never perfect isolation and resource contention problems.